 Exactly what aperture and ISO you'll need will depend on the light levels you are shooting in.
 My settings in the video may help as a starting point, but don't be surprised if they don't.

 If you’re at your smallest aperture and lowest ISO and still can’t get a slow enough shutter speed for the blur you want, ask yourself what you could do next?

 You want to remove more light don’t you, so how can you do that?

 What do you think would happen if you added a neutral density filter to take some light away?
 Yes, you could reduce the shutter speed.
 You probably don’t need more than 2 to 4 stops so don’t go mad with a x10 filter like the one in my neutral density video .
 If you don’t have an ND filter, a polarising filter will take away 2 stops of light for you.

 Next start experimenting with your own movements.
 Keep them smooth and steady to reduce side to side blur as much as possible.
 If you have image stabilisation, try it both on and off to see which works best.

 Try holding the camera still for part of the exposure like I did in the video.
 Try loads of things and remember, you may need to do this many times before getting the result you want.

 What you’re doing here is exercising the 1st Building Block of Photography – your Brilliant Brain.
 Thinking up ways to approach a shot and deal with it’s unique challenges.
 This is what sets a photographer apart from someone with a camera who’s only pressing the shutter hoping the camera will do everything for them.

-If the exposure part of this technique was making your head hurt, my Ultimate Beginners Course is what you need right now so you understand your cameras controls and begin managing your exposures, instead of using Auto mode all the time.
+If the exposure part of this technique was making your head hurt, my Masterclass in Photography is what you need right now so you understand your cameras controls and begin managing your exposures, instead of using Auto mode all the time.